 Signs That Your Basement Has Excess Moisture

-If you ware 100% certain that you have a humidity problem in your basement, then skip this section.
+If you are 100% certain that you have a humidity problem in your basement (you have had a flood, leak or similar), then skip this section.
 If not, then we have listed some of the most common ways to tell if you have a moisture problem.

 Use a Humidistat